Accelize/drm/doc/drm_library_as_api.rst

 * get a new license key to unlock the hardware design
 * get a new session ID

-When a session is close, a call to the Accelize Web Service is performed to:
+When a session is closed, the metering counter is reset and a call to the Accelize Web Service is performed to:

 * send the last metering data
 * close the current session